nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ```

 # 4 User accounts

-Amazon EKS uses IAM to provide authentication to your Kubernetes cluster (through the `aws eks get-token` command, available in version 1.16.156 or later of the AWS CLI, or the AWS IAM Authenticator for Kubernetes), but it still relies on native Kubernetes Role Based Access Control (RBAC) for authorization.
+Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the `aws eks get-token` command (available in AWS CLI version 1.16.156 or later, or on the AWS IAM Authenticator for Kubernetes).
+However, for authorization, it still relies on native Kubernetes Role Based Access Control (RBAC).
 This means that IAM is only used for authentication of valid IAM entities.
-All permissions for interacting with your Amazon EKS cluster’s Kubernetes API is managed through the native Kubernetes RBAC system.
+All the permissions required for interacting with the Kubernetes API of your Amazon EKS cluster are managed through the native Kubernetes RBAC system.

 ## 4.1 Create a kubeconfig
-A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl commandline tool.
+A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl command-line tool.
+To create a kubeconfig file, we should first be authenticated through the AWS CLI.
+More information on how to authenticate with AWS CLI can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/).
-To create a kubeconfig file, first, it is required to be [authenticated](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/) with the AWS CLI, then, open a terminal and run the following command (**reference Data: 3.21, 3.22**):
+Then, open a terminal and run the following command (**Reference Data: 3.21, 3.22**):
 ```
 aws eks --region <cluster region> update-kubeconfig --name <cluster name>
 ```

-Test the configuration, you should see one Kubernetes service:
+We can test the configuration by running the following command (you should see one Kubernetes service):
 ```
 kubectl get svc